TheDauntless/owasp-mstg/Document/0x07b-Testing-Network-Communication.md

 #### Remediation

-Ensure that sensitive information is being sent via secure channels, using HTTPS<sup>[5]</sup>, or SSLSocket<sup>[6]</sup> for socket-level communication using TLS.
+Ensure that sensitive information is being sent via secure channels, using [HTTPS](https://developer.android.com/reference/javax/net/ssl/HttpsURLConnection.html "Android Developer Documentation - HttpsURLConnection"), or [SSLSocket](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html "Android Developer Documentation - SSLSocket") for socket-level communication using TLS.

 Please be aware that `SSLSocket` **does not** verify hostname.
 The hostname verification should be done by using `getDefaultHostnameVerifier()` with expected hostname.
-Consult documentation<sup>[7]</sup> for an example of correct usage.
+Consult [documentation](https://developer.android.com/training/articles/security-ssl.html#WarningsSslSocket "Android Developer Documentation - SSL Security") for an example of correct usage.

 Some applications may use localhost address, or binding to INADDR_ANY for handling sensitive IPC, what is bad from security perspective, as this interface is accessible for other applications installed on a device.
-For such purpose developers should consider using secure Android IPC mechanism<sup>[8]</sup>.
+For such purpose developers should consider using secure [Android IPC mechanism](https://developer.android.com/reference/android/app/Service.html "Android Developer Documentation - Service class").

 #### References